 Access to one on one consultation with AGE caregiver resource and information staff and other services such as Health Equipment Lending, Adult Day Health Center services, and free caregivers educational seminars

-Monthly support for caregivers, family members, and friends of the Early Memory Loss participants
+Monthly support group for caregivers, family members, and friends of the Early Memory Loss participants

 Below is a story by KXAN highlighting the experience of having early-stage memory loss and AGE's Early Memory Loss Support Program: